 To start a lesson on the Mound Builders, have students work in groups to analyze some objects.
 Each group should be given a collection of objects buried in sand or dirt (or torn and crumpled up brown paper bags if you don’t want to get your stuff dirty) that might tell a story about a group of people.
 It doesn’t have to be about Native Americans, it could just be about your family something like that.
 Maybe a trophy, an old photograph, jewelry, etc.

 Have students analyze the group of objects together to figure out what they know about the people who owned the objects.
-Use this free printable worksheet and have students answer the following questions.

 - Make a list of the objects in your mound.